mwielgoszewski/www.tssci-security.com/archives/2007/07/24/phrack-a-day-revitalizing-what-has-been-lost.rst

 public: 'yes'
 slug: phrack-a-day-revitalizing-what-has-been-lost
 tags:
-- Phrack a Day
+- phrack a day
-- Hacking
+- hacking
 template: post.html
 title: Phrack a Day -- Revitalizing what has been lost